winstonwhe/jikanr/README.md

 ## Overview

-jikanr is a R wrapper for the jikan API, an unofficial API for MyAnimeList.
+jikanr is a R wrapper for the [jikan](https://jikan.moe), an unofficial API for MyAnimeList.

 ## Installation